Welcome to the home for York College Athletics.

-Petteys believes her vision and expectations are clear and buy in from the team is present as she embarks on her first full year of leading the program.
+Petteys believes her vision and expectations are clear and there is full buy in from the team as she embarks on just her second full year of leading the program.

 “I expect my players to excel in the classroom, outwork our opponents, be faster, smarter and more aggressive on the base paths and execute a potent high scoring offense.
 Every player is expected to control their controllables: Attitude and Effort.
 I expect each girl to play hard but play smart.
-We will respect the game, the opponent, and the process of improving as individuals and as a team."
+We will respect the game, the opponent, and the process of improving as individuals and a team."

-Petteys resides in York, PA with her husband D.J. and her two children, Chance (11) and Caitlyn (8).
+Petteys resides in York, PA with her husband D.J. and her two children, Chance (12) and Caitlyn (9).

-In 2009, Rhoads led the Falcons to their first softball national championship.
+In 2009, Morret led the Falcons to their first softball national championship.
 She went 28-1 with a 0.49 ERA in the circle as she struck out 364 batters.
-Rhoads made 36 appearances with six saves.
+Morret made 36 appearances with six saves.
 She was a first-team All-Region selection in addition to being the MAC Pitcher of the Year and a first team all-conference selection.
 At the plate, she hit .342 with six home runs for the Falcons.

-As a senior, Rhoads closed out her Falcon career with a 15-1 mark and a 0.15 ERA in 18 appearances.
+As a senior, Morret closed out her Falcon career with a 15-1 mark and a 0.15 ERA in 18 appearances.
 She struck out 147 while she hit .377 with two home runs during her last year at Messiah.

-Rhoads finished her career with a record of 71-6 and an ERA of 0.52.
+Morret finished her career with a record of 71-6 and an ERA of 0.52.
 She holds the school record for wins (tied with 71), ERA, saves (7), batting average against (.113), strikeouts (895), shutouts (34), and perfect games (2).
 She is second in innings pitched (500.1) and third in appearances (89) and games started (75).

-After her stellar playing career at Messiah, Rhoads took the head coaching job at Northern High School in 2012.
+After her stellar playing career at Messiah, Morret took the head coaching job at Northern High School in 2012.
 She also was the assistant coach for Krunch Gold Softball in 2012.
 She has given individual pitching lessons since 2010.